 For simulated push callbacks, the server side Remoting object stores callbacks for later retrieval by the client, excallbacks.
-However, actly as in the case of pull there Remoting poller is а (an org.jboss.remoting.callback.CallbackPoller) on the client side which periodically retrieves the callbacks and, as in the case of true push callbacks, delivers them to the InvokerCallbackHandler.
+However, the case of pull there is Remoting a org.jboss.remoting.callback.CallbackPoller) on the client side which periodically retrieves the callbacks and, as in the case of true push callbacks, delivers them to the InvokerCallbackHandler.